CDC chief says there could be second, possibly worse coronavirus outbreak this winter

 Protesters have come out in multiple states against governors’ orders that largely adhere to federal guidelines, and President Donald Trump has encouraged them to “LIBERATE” their states in tweets.

-When asked about the protests and their subsequent, Redfield said that “it’s not helpful.”
+When asked about the protests and the subsequent calls to open states earlier, Redfield said that “it’s not helpful.”

 While Trump unveiled guidance last week to help states loosen their social distancing restrictions, Redfield called for state officials to spend the next few months preparing for the next phase by continuing to tout social distancing and scaling up testing and contact tracing.